snowplow-archive/snowplow.github.com/_posts/2016-09-22-introducing-sauna-a-decisioning-and-response-platform.md

 [!sauna-img] [sauna-img]

-The point of Sauna then is to do this second piece: to make it easier for you to act on your insight by pushing the output of computation performed on your event streams to different third parties.
+The point of Sauna then is to do this third piece: to make it easier for you to act on your insight by pushing the output of computation/intelligence performed on your event streams (in step 2) to different channels.

 Read on below the fold to find out more: